 Anita was blessed to have an expansive extended family to share life and love.
 Here to carry on her memories and lessons her devoted husband of 42 years, Bob, three sons – Rick, TJ, and Mac, her Mother, Evelyn D. McCray, four sisters – Jacqueline Konan, Paulette/Paul Neely, Gail McCray, and Avis Revear.
 Her sister-in-law and brother-in-law, Winifred & Darrel Williams; half-brothers Murad and Bryan; nephews, Eric/Tricia Konan and DJ and nieces – Maryum, Geneita, Alanna, her loving grandsons – Jalen, Jackson, and Jordan.
 Great-nieces and -nephews include Zakkiyah, Rashad, and Alaska.
 Loving Uncle Calvin/Connie (deceased) Davis and Aunts GlynnEva/Joe (deceased) McCrary, and Lula/Jessie (deceased) Smith; first cousins: Robin/Walter Phillips, Cynthia, and Cornita; Kirek/Karen Davis, Tanja, and Kiesha Davis; Joe/Avera McCrary and Michael/Renee McCrary; Venturi McCray and Travis/Deleava Smith Deborah/Neal Collins, Diane/Daryl Fort, and Wilborn, Jr/Greta, and many more extended family and friends.

-To send flowers to Mrs. Anita (McCray) Hogan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Anita (McCray) Hogan, please visit our floral store.